Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Introduction

-In order to reduce the sign problem of the DiagMC an algorithm (CDet) has been recently introduced in Ref.~\onlinecite{rossi}.
-The key idea of the approach is to express the sum of a factorial number of connected perturbation diagrams as a sum of determinants (a similar method has been used in an algorithm for correlated out-of-equilibrium systems~\cite{parcollet_prb_2015}).
-The physical quantity of interest is then obtained by stochastically sampling these contributions.
-This algorithm has been shown to scale exponentially as $3^n$ with the perturbation order $n$.
-It has proven to give quantitative improvements in the computation of static properties such as the pressure.~\cite{rossi}
+In order to reduce the sign problem of the DiagMC a connected determinant algorithm (CDet) has been recently introduced in Ref.~\onlinecite{rossi}.
+The key idea of the approach is to express the sum of a factorial number of connected perturbation diagrams as a sum of determinants (a similar strategy is used in an algorithm for correlated out-of-equilibrium systems).~\cite{parcollet_prb_2015} The physical quantity of interest is then obtained by stochastically sampling these contributions.
+This algorithm has been shown to scale as $3^n$ with the perturbation order $n$.
+It has proven to give quantitative improvements in the computation of static properties such as pressure.~\cite{rossi} However, no computation of dynamical quantities with the CDet approach has been attempted so far.

-However, no computation of dynamical quantities with the CDet approach has been attempted so far.
-In this article, we will show that in order to efficiently compute dynamical quantities such as the self-energy, one has to extend the CDet algorithm to directly sum all one-particle-irreducible (1PI) diagrams.
-This can be achieved with a recursive algorithm whose complexity scales as $n^2 3^n$.
-By comparing results with those obtained from the DiagMC and CDet methods, we will show that our proposed algorithm leads to much smaller error bars for the same numerical effort.
-It therefore represents an important alternative to those methods to compute dynamical quantities.
+In this article, we introduce and compare three different Monte Carlo determinantal algorithms that allow to compute dynamical quantities of a fermionic system.
+Two of them are directly based on the CDet approach, while the third algorithm, which we will show is the most efficient, is a generalization of the CDet approach to one-particle-irreducible (1PI) diagrams.
+It directly samples the contributions to the self-energy with a recursive algorithm scaling as $n^2 3^n$.
+By comparing results for the two-dimensional Hubbard model with those obtained from DiagMC, we will show that this new approach leads to much smaller error bars for the same numerical effort.
+It therefore represents an important alternative to compute dynamical quantities.

 The article is organized as follows.
-In Sec.
-II, we briefly summarize the CDet approach introduced in Ref.~\onlinecite{rossi} as it will be one of the building blocks of our proposal.
-In Sec.
-III, we present the algorithm that allows to sum one-particle-irreducible diagrams using sums of determinants.
-We discuss its practical implementation as a Monte Carlo method to compute the self-energy in Sec.
-IV.
-We then benchmark the algorithm in Sec.
-V for two models and compare our results to those obtained from the DiagMC and CDet methods.
-We also discuss its complexity.
-We finally conclude in Sec.
-VI.
+In Sec.~\ref{sec:cdet}, we briefly summarize the CDet approach introduced in Ref.~\onlinecite{rossi} as it will be one of the building blocks of our proposal.
+In Sec.~\ref{sec:dynamical}, we present three algorithms that allow one to derive dynamical quantities.
+We discuss their practical implementation as a Monte Carlo method in Sec.~\ref{sec:montecarlo}.
+We then compare and discuss the results of these algorithms and of the DiagMC for the two-dimensional Hubbard model in Sec.~\ref{sec:results}.
+We finally conclude in Sec.~\ref{sec:conclusion}.